 Relating to the gift of a portrait of Bishop Hacket to Trinity College Cambridge.

-Ryland, Thomas Howard (1876-1948) President of the National Farmers' UnionIncludes testimonials and printed material.
-Some letters have explicatory notes by Florence Image.
-Almost 40 letters from Henry Jackson.
-Several letters from or relating to: H. M. Butler (some to Florence Image), A. V. Verrall, W. Aldis Wright, W. H. Thompson, Duncan Crookes Tovey and other members of his family, J. G. Frazer, J. N. Dalton, and J. W. L. Glaisher; for other correspondents see names below.
-Some letters by Image himself to various correspondents, and printed material
+Letters concerning classical studies and Trinity College business and social life, with a small group of printed material and testimonials.
+Some letters have explicatory notes by Florence Image, and almost 40 letters are from Henry Jackson.
+Other correspondents with several letters each are from or relating to: H. M. Butler (some to Florence Image), A. V. Verrall, W. Aldis Wright, W. H. Thompson, Duncan Crookes Tovey and other members of his family, J. G. Frazer, J. N. Dalton, and J. W. L. Glaisher; for other correspondents see names below.
+Some of the letters are by Image himself to various correspondents.

 Trinity College, Cambridge - Thanks her for the gift; the Vice-Master [Reginald St John Parry] is much better and Mr Capstick walked across his room unaided; is putting Mr Graves on a staircase and the bedmaker will be busy which will save the Frazers all but her retaining fee.